frenzylabs/pluck/README.md

 * ...

 Requirements:
+1. Login to aws in order to decrypt the keys.
+2. Set ENV: AWS_PROFILE=all

 Need postgres and elasticsearch services running.
 You can also use kubectl port-forward to connect to remote instances.
 If you connect to staging you'll need to update values.local.yaml environment variables